att131/catscrape/README.md

 >>> studio = Studio(45693845)
 ```

+The `Studio.get_curators` and `Studio.curator_count` methods both cache their outputs and use each others cache.

 ### `get_curators`

 The `Studio.get_curators` method returns all of the curators of the studio.
 Becuase it has to physically scroll through the curators using selenium (headless, of course), this function tends to take longer.
 The `scroll_wait_time` parameter adjusts the amount of time to wait after pressing the "Load More" button to press it again.
 Changing this too low causes instability in results, possibly leading to incorrect results, with too few curators.